OmarAhmedAdel/2ABDOH-Sketch/README.md

 Bringing _convenience_, _speed_, and _ease of use_ to the sketch app is the primary objective.

-The application 2ABDOH, which stands for 2D Arabic Based Dataset Of Hnandwritten Scripts, is a sketch app used as a tool to gather data with ease.
+The application 2ABDOH, which stands for 2D Arabic Based Dataset Of Handwritten Scripts, is a sketch app used as a tool to gather data with ease.

 The aim here is to create a large and diverse Arabic Dataset that will help in further studies.